FC Den Bosch

-FC Den Bosch ([ɛfˈseː dɛmˈbɔs]) is a football club from 's-Hertogenbosch, Netherlands.
+FC Den Bosch ([ɛfˈseː dɛmˈbɔs]) is a professional football club from 's-Hertogenbosch, Netherlands.
+They currently compete in the Eerste Divisie.

 They were founded 18 August 1965, as FC Den Bosch/BVV.
 They are the successor of BVV (1906) and Wilhelmina (1890).
 Their stadium is called 'De Vliert', an 6,500 all-seater.
 Ruud van Nistelrooy started his professional career at this club.
 In 2005 they finished bottom of the Eredivisie and were relegated and currently compete in the Eerste Divisie.